temporal-community/temporal-ai-agent/README.md

 - `cd frontend`
 - `npm install` to install the dependencies.
 - `npm run dev` to start the dev server.
+- Access the UI at `http://localhost:5173`

 ## Customizing the agent
 - `tool_registry.py` contains the mapping of tool names to tool definitions (so the AI understands how to use them)
+- `goal_registry.py` contains descriptions of goals and the tools used to achieve them
 - The tools themselves are defined in their own files in `/tools`
 - Note the mapping in `tools/__init__.py` to each tool
 - See main.py where some tool-specific logic is defined (todo, move this to the tool definition)